tropy/docs/using_tropy/item_view/notes.md

 ### Multiple modes of writing

 Tropy allows you to write both horizontally \(left to right\) and vertically.
 To switch to vertical mode, type in the notes field and then right-click in the notes field.
-From the context menu that appears, navigate to _Writing Mode_ &gt; _Vertical. _You can have only one writing mode per note, so you'll need to create multiple notes in order to take notes in multiple modes about the same photo.
+From the context menu that appears, navigate to <em>Writing Mode</em> &gt;<em>Vertical.</em> You can have only one writing mode per note, so you'll need to create multiple notes in order to take notes in multiple modes about the same photo.

 ### Line numbers and line wrap

 You can turn on line numbers in your note by typing in the notes field, then right-clicking.
-From the context menu that appears, click on _Show Line Numbers. _Line wrap is on by default; to turn it off, click on _Wrap Lines._
+From the context menu that appears, click on <em>Show Line Numbers.</em> Line wrap is on by default; to turn it off, click on <em>Wrap Lines.</em>